BaliseCode/Anchor/README.md

 - Auto includes for PHP files

 ### Blade support
-Anchor supports Blade templating language as a replacement for Wordpress PHP file structure.
+Anchor (from Anchor framework) supports Blade templating language as a replacement for Wordpress PHP file structure.
 The Blade file structure use the exact same hierarchy as Wordpress does (https://wphierarchy.com/) with 2 exceptions

 1) Anchor will fetch app/views and subfolder with no fetch limitation (whereas Wordpress only look 1 level ahead)
 2) Anchor will consider posttype/single.blade.php as a replacement for /single-posttype.blade.php and posttype/archive.blade.php /archive-posttype.blade.php for a cleaner folder structure

+The current version of Blade is 5.

 ### Javascript Packaging
 Javascript assets are compiled with Gulp (https://gulpjs.com).
 This supports React and Vue so you can choose you favorite Framework